 Another completely new activity that London offers without having to travel to the mountains far away, is ice climbing.
 Vertical Chill, in fact, allows you to live this experience without leaving the English capital.
 Once provided the clothing and equipment needed to climb ice walls, with help of qualified instructors, visitors to the place will experience a unique emotion and exclusive.

 8. The Highgate Cemetery

 Another very suggestive area, and perhaps at times gloomy and disturbing, is that of the cemetery by Highgate.
-Burial place of many famous people, including Karl Marx, is known as one of the most haunted places in London.
+The burial place of many famous people, including Karl Marx, is known as one of the most haunted places in London.
 Over time they occurred mysterious apparitions and disturbing facts and today the cemetery is famous above all for the story of the Highgate Vampire.
 In 1862 the painter Dante Gabriel Rossetti buried here his wife Elizabeth Siddal together with a book of poems dedicated to her.
 Seven years later the body was exhumed and the body appeared perfectly intact, with his long and beautiful red hair.
 Thus was born the legend of the vampire.
-From that moment many witnesses speak of strange apparitions and attacks a damage of visitors.
-A real fun for lovers of the occult and the horror movie.
+From that moment many witnesses speak of strange apparitions and attack damage of visitors.
+Real fun for lovers of the occult and the horror movie.

 9. Dennis Severs' House